Trisha1212/Ansible/README.md

 192.168.33.20
 192.168.33.30
 `
-- save the file using wq!
+- save the file using `wq!`
-- cat inventory : verify two ipadress
+- cat inventory : verify two ipadress displayed

 - run ping command using ansible: `ansible 192.168.33.20 -i inventory -u vagrant -m ping -k` <!-- k used to prompt for password -->
 - Type password as `vagrant`